 21st Century Breakdown (2009) received positive reviews.
 The album achieved number one in fourteen countries, being certified gold or platinum in each; the album proved to be their best chart performance to date.
 Wal-Mart refused to carry the album as it contained a "Parental Advisory" sticker and requested a censored version.
 The band refused and publicly denounced Wal-Mart saying in part, "We've never done it before.
 You feel like you're in 1953 or something."

 Green Day got its own Rock Band video game version titled Green Day: Rock Band, as a follow-up to the last band specific Rock Band game, The Beatles: Rock Band.
 The game features the full albums of Dookie, American Idiot, 21st Century Breakdown as well as select songs from the rest of the band's discography.

-During the end of 2011, the band played several secret shows (under the name Foxboro Hot Tubs) whose set-lists consisted almost entirely of previously unheard songs.
+During the end of 2011, the band played several secret shows under the name Foxboro Hot Tubs.
+The set-list consisted almost entirely of previously unheard songs.

 ¡Uno!, ¡Dos!, and ¡Tré! were released on September 21, November 9, and December 7, 2012, respectively.
 January 26, 2013 saw the release of ¡Cuatro!, a documentary about the making of the aforementioned three albums as part of the X Games FILM showcase, and would be released on DVD April 9, 2013.

-Demolicious, a compilation album that contained alternate versions, demos of songs from the 2012 albums recorded during the studio sessions, and a previously unreleased song called State of Shock and an acoustic version of Stay the Night, from ¡Uno! arrived on April 19, 2014.
+Demolicious (2014) was a compilation album that contained alternate versions, demos of songs from the 2012 albums recorded during the studio sessions, and a previously unreleased song called State of Shock and an acoustic version of Stay the Night, from ¡Uno!.